 All this being said, I don’t recommend Albania for new and inexperienced travelers.
 It’s a challenging country in many ways for even an experienced traveler, and I recommend you cut your travel teeth on a few different countries in Europe before you travel to Albania on your own.

-Full solo travel disclosure: I traveled with my bud Jeremy for most of my time in Saranda but traveled the rest of the country on my own.
+Full solo travel disclosure: I traveled with my bud Jeremy for several nights in Saranda but traveled the rest of the country on my own.

 Albania is mostly undiscovered, but it won’t stay that way.

 I don’t expect Albania to grow into a major tourist destination in the next decade, but things are absolutely going to change as the country continues developing.

 I expect to see many more tourists, especially along the Riviera.
 I could see Tirana becoming a popular stag do hotspot as well.
 But one place where I think we’ll see the most growth is in the adventure and outdoors travel industry.

 Albania is home to beautiful, pristine mountain ranges.
 The Peaks of the Balkans trek through Kosovo, Montenegro and Albania is starting to get more attention (for more on that, my friend Katie did the trek recently and is now blogging about it) and I fully expect to see more hiking, mountain climbing, canyoning, rafting, and outdoor lodges spring up in the future.

 If Montenegro was lauded as the new Croatia, Albania could very well become the new Montenegro.